 In the following document you can read the results of the entire project.

 On Tuesday November 27th, the Global Education Monitoring Report on Migration, Displacement and Education was launched at Accademia dei Lincei in Rome.
 The event was hosted by UNESCO and opened a window on the education for migrants and refugee by analyzing what have...

-Civic Education for Social Inclusion – CivicAL “The whole purpose of education is to turn mirrors into windows.”
+Civic Dimensions for Social Inclusion – CivicAL “The whole purpose of education is to turn mirrors into windows.”
 Sydney J. Harris The UNESCO Chair in Bioethics and Human Rights for the last year has been involved and active in raising awareness of the...

 The UNESCO Chair in Bioethics and Human Rights participated in the final event of the EUROSOL project, within the Europe for Citizens Programme, in Madrid on May, 31, 2018.
 The conference finalized the year-long project, which involved eight countries (Italy, Spain, Lithuania, Bulgaria, Poland, Cyprus, England, and Germany).
 The scope of the project was not limited to analyzing statistics, data, and the situation of refugees in these countries.
 EUROSOL also focused on spreading the message of a welcoming Europe.